 Leigh An graduated cum laude from Texas Tech University with a BA in Journalism.
 She worked at several newspapers as a reporter and a page designer.
 Her career came to a halt when she and her husband Erik started their family, and he was gone for months at a time for long overseas deployments.
 Erik’s navy career took them from Hawaii to Guam and then to Virginia where he retired.
 Family and sunshine drew them to Central Florida in 2012 where he started a home inspection business.

 Daughters Gracie ’23 and Allie ’26 have thrived at Geneva in the supportive Christian environment.
 Most of Leigh An’s time is consumed by running the household, but in her free time she enjoys sketching, painting, and hanging out with her family and their three puppies.

 Tam Costar began serving in an interim capacity as director of admission in August 2018.
 Tam and her husband Chuck have been Geneva parents since their oldest child started kindergarten in 2007.
 She has also served as an enthusiastic member of the board of governors since 2014.
 She is very engaged with the parent community, having four active children at the school: Emily ’20, Kate ’22, Caroline ’26, and Baker ’27.

-Tam earned her undergraduate degree from Tulane University in 1989 and completed the executive MBA program at the Crummer School at Rollins College graduating in 1999.
-She has worked in the healthcare industry for over twenty-two years in a variety of roles with both Merck and Boston Scientific, and most recently Amgen.
+Tam earned her undergraduate degree from Tulane University in 1989 and completed the executive MBA program at the Crummer School at Rollins College, graduating in 1999.
+She worked in the healthcare industry for over twenty-two years in a variety of roles with Merck, Boston Scientific, and Amgen.